Overview & Profile

 Program Structure & Content

-The Industrial Engineering program - Energy and Environmental Management (EUM) was founded in 1997 as a diploma program at Europa-Universität Flensburg (EUF, then known as Universität Flensburg).
-In 2006, through the Bologna Process, the diploma program was separated into a bachelor's degree in Energy Science with a specialization in Energy and Environmental Management (coordinated by Flensburg University of Applied Sciences) and a Master's program in Energy and Environmental Management (coordinated by EUF).
-Prof. Dr. Pao-Yu Oei coordinates the specialization for students with the focus on "industrialized countries" (for more info).
-For more information on the Master of Energy and Environmental Management with the specialization in "developing countries", click here.
+The Energy and Environmental Management (EUM) industrial engineering degree program was founded in 1997 as a diploma program at Europa-Universität Flensburg (EUF, then known as Universität Flensburg).
+In 2006, through the Bologna Process, the diploma program was separated into a bachelor's program in Energy Science with a specialization in Energy and Environmental Management (coordinated by Flensburg University of Applied Sciences) and a master's program in Energy and Environmental Management (coordinated by EUF).
+Prof. Dr. Pao-Yu Oei coordinates the specialization for students who select the "industrialized countries" focus.

 More information about the Master Energy and Environmental Management with the specialization in developing countries can be found on the corresponding websites.

-The program teaching is directly related to a variety of both research and practical projects.
-External lectures are often given by EUM alumni, who thus pass on their knowledge and experience to current students.
-Students come from different regions of the world and bring different areas of expertise to the program, contributing to the diversification and internationality of course content.
+Program teaching is directly related to a variety of both research and practical projects.
+External lectures are often given by EUM alumni, who can thus pass on their knowledge and experience to current students.
+Students come from different world regions and bring different areas of expertise to the program, contributing to the diversification and internationality of course content.

 The three-semester program consists of two semesters of courses and the third semester devoted to a master's thesis, which is usually written in cooperation with a company or research institution.

-The compulsory courses include one compulsary course in engineering, one complusary course in engineering informatics and two compulsary courses in economics.
-In addition, the electives should be comprised of four courses from the engineering science elective area and three courses from the economics and law elective area.
+The required courses include one required course in engineering, one required course in engineering informatics and two required courses in economics.
+In addition, electives should include four courses from the engineering science elective area and three courses from the economics and law elective area.
 The basic course of study is shown in the following study plan.

-Below is a list of all courses offered (complusary and elective), including the semester in which the course normally takes place.
-Normally, all courses take place only once a year, occuring either in the spring or fall semester.
+Below is a list of all courses offered (both required and elective) and the program semester when the course is normally given.
+Courses usually take place only once a year, either in the spring or fall semester.

-* these courses are part of the Master's Program Wind Engineering at Flensburg University of Applied Sciences
+* These courses are part of the Master's Program in Wind Engineering at Flensburg University of Applied Sciences

 Short-term changes in the schedule are possible.
-The respective language of the title gives an indication in which language the course will be held.
+The language of each course title indicates in which language it will be held.

 Program start date

-Incoming students may begin their studies in the spring and fall semesters.
+Incoming students may begin their studies in the spring or fall semester.

 Standard period of study

 The standard period of study is three semesters.
-As a consecutive course of study, it requires the completion of a seven-semester "Bachelor of Engineering" degree (or equivalent).
-The program builds directly on the bachelor's degree program "Energy Science with a focus on Energy and Environmental Management" at Flensburg University of Applied Sciences.
-Since the admission requirements also include at least one semester of successful study abroad, a semester abroad can be placed before the start of the Master's program in the case of a six-semester Bachelor's program.
+As a consecutive degree program, this it requires the completion of a seven-semester "Bachelor of Engineering" degree (or equivalent).
+The program builds directly on the bachelor's degree program "Energy Science with a focus on Energy and Environmental Management" at the Flensburg University of Applied Sciences.
+Since the admission requirements also include at least one semester of successful study abroad, students in a six-semester bachelor's program can do their semester abroad before they start the master's program-

 Language of instruction